-Good news: There are these nifty little keyboard shortcuts for Photoshop that work just like that (minus the magic).
-By pressing a few keys on your keyboard at the same time, you can select tools, manipulate images and layers, and even make adjustments to your project's canvas.
+I have good news for you: Photoshop has a wealth of nifty keyboard shortcuts that work just like that -- minus the magic.
+By pressing a few keys on your computer keyboard at the same time, you can select tools, manipulate images and layers, and even make adjustments to your project's canvas.

-To be honest, Photoshop has way too many shortcuts to remember if you're just starting out with the software, like me.
-I can barely keep track of them all.
-So, if you're a beginner at Photoshop who's looking to save some time, check out the following 30 shortcuts.
+To be honest, Photoshop has way too many shortcuts to remember if you're just starting out with the software.
+It's really hard to track of them all.
+So, if you're a beginner at Photoshop who's looking to save some time, check out the following shortcuts.

-All of these shortcuts can be accessed on PC and Mac, so we've included both types below -- Mac instructions appear in italicized parentheses if the shortcuts are different on each platform.
-Also, unless the plus sign is a command (see "Zoom in" as an example), do not press the plus sign between commands.
+Note: All of these shortcuts can be accessed on PC and Mac, so we've included both types below.
+Mac instructions appear in italicized parentheses if the shortcuts are different on each platform.
+Also, unless the plus sign is a command (like in the "Zoom in" example), do not press the plus sign between commands.

 If you can memorize them all, go for it.
 Otherwise, feel free to bookmark this page and come back again and again.
 We won't mind. ;)